 Nassau = Food + Culture: What We Each Bring to the Table

-A tasting of what Nassau County has to offer Host: West Nassau Historical Society
+A tasting of what Nassau County has to offer

-The Grand Southern-Creole Menu
+The Grand Nassau County Cuisine Menu

 Course 1: The Soup Duo